-Yes, it’s a cliche, but when you are looking for a new place to live or share a picture is worth a thousands could not be truer.
+Yes, it’s a cliche, but when you are looking for a new place to live or share, “a picture is worth a thousand words” could not be more true.
 Case in point, a couple of weeks ago, a member of our sister Facebook page, Hello, Home-Mate, told the group of her home and she was advised to post photographs.
 That advice leads to this post–a primer on how to take gorgeous photos of your home that will entice potential home-mates to contact you.

 Don’t despair if you’re not tech savvy.
 If you have a smart phone or a digital camera, there are a number of websites that provide step-by-step instructions to download your images from your camera to your computer.
 For instance, Lifehacker has a good tutorial.
 But there are several other tutorials.
 Simply Google.